ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 If the `type` setting is omitted from the configuration, the behavior defaults to inserting images as a block.

-**Important**: If only one type of image plugin is enabled (e.g., `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the supported image type will be used.
+**Important**: If only one type of image plugin is enabled (for example, `ImageInline` is enabled but `ImageBlock` is not), the `image.insert.type` configuration will be effectively ignored and the supported image type will be used.

 ## Contribute